IshvinaKapoor/Optimizing-Agricultural-Production/README.md

    ◆ pH: pH of the Soil

-   ## Libraries Required For The Project -
+   ## Libraries Used In The Project -

 ● Numpy: Used for Mathematical Operations.